aleszuin/docs/raspberrypigateway.md

 ![OEM_GATEWAY CONF 01](files/oemgatewayconf01.png)

-The second part to configure is the apikey of your remote server account, if its emoncms.org thats all you need to add here.
-If your posting to another server you will need to set the domain and you may need to set the path if the emoncms installation is in a sub-directory.
+The second part to configure is the APIKEY of your remote server account, if your using [http://emoncms.org](http://emoncms.org) that's all you need to add here.
+Once you've created and account on emoncms.org the APIKEY can be found under inputs > input API helper.

+If your posting to another emoncms server you will need to set the domain and you may need to set the path if the emoncms installation is in a sub-directory e.g. /emoncms

 ![OEM_GATEWAY CONF 02](files/oemgatewayconf02.png)

+Save oemgateway.conf file, safely remove the SD card from your computer and now insert it into your Raspberry Pi.

 ## 4) Plug in the RFM12Pi Expansion module